Mojo bag: Uses of mojo

-Most Southern-style conjure bags are made of red flannel material.
-The use of red flannel bags for mojo bags was influenced by the Bakongo people's minkisi in Central Africa, and in Hoodoo red symbolizes protection from evil and spiritual power.
-Other times when red cloth was not available, African Americans used whatever cloth they had to create a conjure bag.
-The contents of each bag vary directly with the aim of the conjurer.
-For example, a mojo carried for love-drawing will contain different ingredients than one for gambling luck or magical protection.
-Ingredients can include graveyard dirt, roots, herbs, animal parts, minerals, coins, crystals, good luck tokens, and carved amulets.
-The more personalized objects are used to add extra power because of their symbolic value.
-A former slave from Texas said to make a conjure bag African-Americans "would take hair and brass nails and thimbles and needles and mix them up in a conjure bag."
-Prince Johnson a former slave from Mississippi said his slaveholder would inspect her slaves to make sure they did not have any charms underneath their clothes.
-Some mojo bags were made to cause harm and bad luck for slaveholders, and other mojo bags were for protection depending on the ingredients used by the root worker.
-William Webb made mojo bags for enslaved people in Kentucky to keep the peace between the enslaved and their enslavers.
-Webb instructed the enslaved to gather roots from their local environment and place them in conjure bags and pray over them to keep the spiritual magic of the mojo bags active.
-During slavery, there are records of African American ministers and church members in Black churches in Virginia and South Carolina were known by the members of their congregation and in the slave community to conjure spirits, speak to the spirits of the dead and carry and make mojo bags.
+There are records of African American ministers and church members in Black churches in Virginia and South Carolina were known by the members of their congregation and in the slave community to conjure spirits, speak to the spirits of the dead and carry and make mojo bags.
 After the American Civil War, some African American ministers and church members continued to rely on Hoodoo and make mojo bags and saw no contradiction in their practice with Christianity.
 One African American church minister relied on a conjurer to make him a mojo bag to attract more members to his church.
-For four years the minister relied on the mojo bag to increase the membership of his church.
-Every Sunday the church pews were filled.
-After four years the minister did not feel comfortable depending on the spirit of a mojo bag and not the Christian God to grow his church.
-The minister threw away the mojo bag and when he did people stopped coming to his church.
+For four years, the minister relied on the mojo bag to increase the membership of his church.
+Every Sunday, the church pews were filled.
+After four years, the minister did not feel comfortable depending on the spirit of a mojo bag and not the Christian God to grow his church.
+The minister threw away the mojo bag; when he did, people stopped coming to his church.
 These written accounts showed that African Americans who identified as Christian continued to believe and practice African spirituality and some African American Christians relied on Hoodoo when experiencing tough times in life.
-Some African-Americans made money making and selling mojo bags as a full-time business.
-Dr. Jim Jordan was a conjure doctor in North Carolina and became a multi-millionaire by providing conjure services to people all over the United States during the Jim Crow era.
-He owned a conjure Hoodoo store and provided medicinal and spiritual healing to his clients using charms and herbal remedies.